Psychology, BA

 Program Requirements - Psychology BA (PSYC) & Psychology BA Online (PSYO)

 A primary objective of the psychology program is to provide the psychology major with a broadly-based education in the discipline.
 Therefore, all psychology majors are expected to complete the required curriculum listed below.
-Remaining coursework will be selected by the student in consultation with the academic advisor and is designed to meet individual students’ needs and interests.
+The remaining coursework will be selected by the student in consultation with the academic advisor and is designed to meet individual students’ needs and interests.
 The combination of psychology with a minor from another area, such as sociology or communications, often provides more marketable credentials at the bachelor’s level of training (note that within the College of Liberal Arts, only 6 SCH that count toward a major can be applied to a minor).

 • In order to earn a Bachelor of Arts degree with a major in psychology, students must complete the following requirements of the College of Liberal Arts: the Core Curriculum Program, 6 hours of a foreign language.